Custom SMTP settings

 Can I use my own server settings?

 Absolutely.
 If you have access to your own mail server and would like to use custom settings, just plug in the appropriate information.
 Note: If you're using your own settings, replies sent via Help Scout will not be synced to your Sent folder.
-The Sent folder syncing only works when Gmail settings are in use.
+The Sent folder syncing only works when you send email through Google oAuth.

 I received an email from Help Scout support regarding connection errors.
 What gives?